NWChemEx/PluginPlay/_sources/module_collections/overview.rst.txt

 - ``our_module.cpp`` contains the definition of the ``load_modules`` function.

-In practice you will also have build system files, readmes, licenses, unit tests (hopefully), etc, but from the perspective of the SDE those are the key parts.
+In practice you will also have build system files, readmes, licenses, unit tests (hopefully), etc, but from the perspective of the pluginplay those are the key parts.

 Python Set-Up